 When the federal census was enumerated in 1900, the Dumbaulds were newlyweds and lived in Upper Turkeyfoot.
 That year, Beecher earned a living as a dry goods merchant, and 26-year-old servant Mary Ann Hechler dwelled under their roof.

 Within just a few weeks of the legal appeal, however, Ida's kidney disease continued to become even more serious.
 Sadly, she passed away at the age of 52, after just nine years of marriage, on Nov.
 30, 1908.
 Funeral services were held in their home.
 The remains then were placed on the 4 p.m. train for transport back to Somerset County.
 Burial was in the Union Cemetery next to the Messiah Evangelical Lutheran Church at New Centerville.

 Toward the end of his life, Beecher returned to Somerset County, and shared a home in Kingwood with Edith Kreger.
-There, he died of a coronary occlusion in Somerset County on April 12, 1940, at the age of 79.
+There, he died of a coronary occlusion on April 12, 1940, at the age of 79.
 Burial was in the Kingwood Church of God Cemetery, near the graves of his first wife and infant son, with Rev. J.I.
 Kalp preaching.
 J.B.
 Dumbauld provided information for his Pennsylvania death certificate.
 An obituary in the Daily American said that "Three wives and a son preceded him in death.
 A large number of nieces and nephews survive."